Son set to inherit Park's crown for South Korea

-SEOUL Son Heung-min could turn out to be South Korea's next soccer icon and, like his predecessor Park Ji-sung, has never played club soccer on home soil.
+SEOUL Son Heung-min could turn out to be South Korea's next football icon and, like his predecessor Park Ji-sung, has never played club football on home soil.

 Son, 21, left Seoul's Dongbuk High School as a 16-year-old to join Hamburg SV's youth academy and has flourished in the Bundesliga.